servomac/apistar-from-scratch/tutorial/02-crud-api.md

     return Response({}, status=204)
 ```

 And now as an exercise, why do not write your own update task?
+You can see our simple proposal in the final [source code of this chapter](/src/02-crud-api/project/views.py).

 - *TODO commit and push the tests*
 - *TODO write the update task and reference the tests and implementation here*
+- *TODO appendix for the filtering of completed/uncompleted tasks via query string*

 Next section: [03 - Database backend](03-database-backend.md#readme)